-Here are the best survival watches we found on the market, including some great budget options and smartwatches with some of the latest watch technology.
+Here are some of the best survival watches on the market, including great budget options and smartwatches with some of the latest watch technology.

 Best Survival Watches